carlos-avila/openshift-django/README.md

     git commit -m "Django project init"
     git push

 That's it.
-You can now checkout your application at:
+Watch the build process and checkout your application at:

     http://django-mydjangoproject.rhcloud.com